-This modern, eco-friendly house sits on the slopes of an extinct volcano in Mexico.
-Clad in bird-friendly mirrored panels, it blends into its natural surroundings as it reflects them back at you, disappearing into the rugged landscape.
+This eco-friendly modern home (opens in new tab) sits on the slopes of an extinct volcano in Mexico.
+Clad in bird-friendly mirrored panels, the mirrored home blends into its natural surroundings as it reflects them back at you, disappearing into the rugged landscape.

 The secluded home was designed by writer and designer Prashant Ashoka as an off-grid hideaway, a writer's retreat and as a place to offer travellers the opportunity to reconnect with nature.

 See Also: Is this New York apartment a party house or sophisticated SoHo loft?
 It's a bit of both (opens in new tab)

 Named Casa Etérea, the 807-square-foot (75-square-metre) dwelling fully immerses itself in nature, and reflects the dramatic beauty of its surroundings.

 Inside, there's an open-plan living area with modern kitchen and breakfast bar, and a master bedroom divided from the bathroom via a concrete partition.

 Ashoka's intention was to leave a minimal impact on the landscape, so the foundation of the house was built entirely from volcanic rock, hand collected from the mountain.